hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ```

 [15:21:26](#z86UYFIwTvvyMO4rSuHoeGzG7Z2RYC6ORKEgM4DbIT4) <htq2222>:
-Ì†ΩÌ∏≤ it's amazing when you know how!
+üò≤ it's amazing when you know how!
 I was put off learning Rebol/Red a few years ago but started Red again about two weeks ago.
 The more I get over the learning pain the more I love it!
 Your help and example here just deepens my appreciation for the language!
 Many thanks!

 [15:23:36](#lR2j8JlITh0w5M6My1rEoOnMGtYEppSgok3GvO4iaIo) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 you're welcome :)

 [15:25:38](#-jSBvIKuzzd4zPrTRjrk3aWWcL-CfPx6fDEpJKbREzM) <htq2222>:
 I was trying to refactor some bash/python code in our production environment, scanning and replacing text in SQL file with over a million lines against another file containing reference ids.
-I thought why not prove my refactoring concept in Red first. Ì†ΩÌ∏Å
+I thought why not prove my refactoring concept in Red first. üòÅ

 [15:27:07](#huUxN_CvLRkLvWwinNBX50fRnqqU6Fe3ymOk8QbsXsk) <htq2222>:
 having spent years getting comfortable with Regex, took me over a day to do something useful with Parse.
 I can see its a powerful tool.

 [15:27:54](#GC-VHCRePvtTFqcr0_anKTOs78pCMbbcaphiqBkjwtY) <htq2222>:
-a lot of unlearning to appreciate Rebol/Red way of doing things Ì†ΩÌ∏Ö
+a lot of unlearning to appreciate Rebol/Red way of doing things üòÖ

 [15:28:05](#T1MBBDGgjmHSkUE5COd-xOFWQ5_SS0hnbO-5k2n6anc) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 yeah :D

 [15:29:53](#xayjWz0W75yx9teTV4nBDQgHh61Wn4MgSeZ0vAK2_vg) <htq2222>:
 Parse is certainly a lot more "natural" than regex.
-I've come up with regex sentences that scares even die hard Perl programmers Ì†æÌ¥£
+I've come up with regex sentences that scares even die hard Perl programmers ü§£

 [15:31:48](#m_8WJRF4QhyauIoyrFNUI19K29RjCz1u9J95MALG95U) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 hehe, yes `parse` much more readable and very powerful